highchair/artinruins-com/_property/farnum-hall.md

 14-20 Congdon Street.
 Apartment Building, now Farnum Hall, R.I.S.D. a.
 1920.
 3 stories; flat brick; Upland with multiple entrances around courtyard; yellow-brown tapestry brick with red brick trim; bracketed; pitched overhang.

+***

 _From [Wikipedia’s page](//en.wikipedia.org/wiki/Royal_B._Farnum){:target="_blank"} on Royal B. Farnum (captured August 2011)_

 Royal Bailey Farnum (11 June 1884 – 28 August 1967) was an American art educator who served in administrative roles in various public and private educational institutions in Massachusetts, New York, Ohio, and Rhode Island during the first half of the 20th Century.

 […] In 1929, he took a job as Educational Director for the Rhode Island School of Design and was subsequently promoted to Executive Vice President in 1937.
 He served as president of the National Association for Art Education from 1936-1938, the National Association of Schools of Design from 1925-1936, and the Federal Council on Art Education from 1925-1936.
 During World War II, he helped the war effort by assisting in the development of color schemes for optimal camouflage.
 Farnum was bestowed with an honorary Art Degree from Brown University in 1935 and received the Michael Friedsam Medal in 1942.
 RISD’s Farnum Hall is named after him.
 He retired from RISD in 1946 and died in Plainfield, Connecticut in 1967.

+***

+#### Maps

+Links are to source material.

++ [1926–27 G.M.
+Hopkins Insurance Map](//sosri.access.preservica.com/uncategorized/IO_c82222b2-d07d-45bf-9526-99a4d742c58b/){:target="_blank"}, Secretary of State Digital Collection — The building is not constructed yet.
+In its spot is a set of wooden structures labeled “L. Brody and S. Goldberger” as owners.
++ [1937 G.M.
+Hopkins Insurance Map](//sosri.access.preservica.com/uncategorized/IO_d7d0bc6d-2c3f-4e1e-b9d1-e9b4eb580fa8/){:target="_blank"}, Secretary of State Digital Collection — The building has been constructed and labeled “Congmore Court” with “Hamilton Company” as owners.
++ [1920–1951 Sanborn Insurance Map, Volume 2, Plate 11](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g08099195102){:target="_blank"} (page 18) — Also present but with more detail in the rendering.
+Notice the string of garages in the back (west side) of the lot.
+The apartments were built at the start of automobiles being quite common possessions that needed to be garaged.

 ### In the News